cpmech/russell/russell_ode/README.md

 ## <a name="introduction"></a> Introduction

-This library implements (in pure Rust) solvers to ordinary differential equations (ODEs) and differential algebraic systems (DAEs).
+This library implements (in pure Rust) solvers to ordinary differential equations (ODEs) and differential algebraic equations (DAEs).
 Specifically, this library implements several explicit Runge-Kutta methods (e.g., Dormand-Prince formulae) and two implicit Runge-Kutta methods, namely the Backward Euler and the Radau IIA of fifth-order (aka Radau5).
 The Radau5 solver is able to solver DAEs of Index-1, by accepting the so-called *mass matrix*.

+The code in this library is based on Hairer-Nørsett-Wanner books and respective Fortran codes (see references [1] and [2]).
+The code for Dormand-Prince 5(4) and Dormand-Prince 8(5,3) are fairly different than the Fortran counterparts.
+The code for Radau5 follows closely reference [2]; however some small differences are considered.
+Despite the coding differences, the numeric results match the Fortran results quite well.

+The ODE/DAE system can be easily defined using the System data structure; [see the examples below](#examples).

+### References

+1. Hairer E, Nørsett, SP, Wanner G (2008) Solving Ordinary Differential Equations I.
+   Non-stiff Problems.
+Second Revised Edition.
+Corrected 3rd printing 2008.
+Springer Series in Computational Mathematics, 528p
+2. Hairer E, Wanner G (2002) Solving Ordinary Differential Equations II.
+   Stiff and Differential-Algebraic Problems.
+Second Revised Edition.
+   Corrected 2nd printing 2002.
+Springer Series in Computational Mathematics, 614p
+3. Kreyszig, E (2011) Advanced engineering mathematics; in collaboration with Kreyszig H, Edward JN 10th ed 2011, Hoboken, New Jersey, Wiley

 ## <a name="installation"></a> Installation